mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 In each combat round, each Traveller may perform a Minor Action and a Significant Action.
 Travellers take these actions in Initiative order, starting with those who rolled the highest Initiative check.
 If two or more Travellers are acting on the same Initiative order, the one with the highest DEX score will go first.
 If they are still tied, they will act simultaneously.

-When it is a Traveller’s turn to act, they take both their Minor and Significant Actions at the same time before play moves onto another Traveller.
+When it is a Traveller's turn to act, they take both their Minor and Significant Actions at the same time before play moves onto another Traveller.

 Once every Traveller has had a chance to act the combat round is over and a new combat round begins.
 Every Traveller retains the same Initiative score for every combat round.